Treating Rheumatoid Arthritis With Disease-Modifying Drugs (DMARDs)

 While taking one or more DMARDs, you may have longer symptom-free periods, or flare ups that are less painful or stressful.
 Your joints may take less time to loosen up in the morning.
 At a check-up, your rheumatologist may end up telling you that your most recent X-rays are free of any new damage.
 Taking a DMARD regularly makes you less likely to have long-term damage to your joints, too.

-But because they work throughout the body to fight rheumatoid arthritis, their powerful action typically does cause some side effects.
-The DMARDs share several potential side effects in common:
+But because they work throughout the body to fight RA, their powerful action typically does cause some side effects, commonly:

 - Stomach upset.
 DMARDs often cause nausea, sometimes with vomiting, or diarrhea.
 Other medicines can help treat these symptoms, or they often improve as you get used to the drug.
 If the symptoms are too uncomfortable to tolerate, your rheumatologist will try a different medication.